-Improving quality of and access to water, sanitation and hygiene to eliminate health risks
+Improving quality of and access to water, sanitation and hygiene to reduce health risks

 Initiated in July 2017, the project will contribute to UNU-INWEH’s mission to help resolve pressing regional and global water challenges that are of concern to the United Nations, its Member States and their people